 Regular lubrication of all working parts is important and should be carried out before each operating session.
 There are two types of lubrication required: The external moving linkages and bearings are lubricated with a medium oil such as motor engine oil, and the internal steam mechanisms such as cylinders, pistons and valves are lubricated with a special steam oil that is mixed with the steam.
 Infrequent external lubrication will allow parts to run dry, and over oiling can form pools around operating parts that attract dirt and grit.
 If too thin an oil is used it will evaporate very quickly as the loco gets hot - leading to dry running.
 We recommend the use of a 20-50 motor oil for external lubrication.
-When carrying out general lubrication, do not forget the regulator spindles (see Trouble Shooting section for further details of oiling the regulators).

 Internal lubrication is achieved by steam oil that is mixed with the steam in the displacement lubricator, housed in the left-hand side of the cab.
-Remove the knurled cap from the top and slacken the drain screw two or three turns at the bottom but do not remove it.
+Hinge up the roof and remove the knurled cap from the top and slacken the drain screw, at the bottom under the cab floor, two or three turns but do not remove it.
 Any water in the lubricator will run out through the drain screw.
 Tighten the drain screw and refill with the steam oil supplied, then replace the cap.
 Take time filling the lubricator, especially when cold, as the oil takes time to run down and may trap an air bubble.
 Both cap and drain screw are fitted with '0' rings and need only be closed finger tight.

 NOTE: Only special steam oil as supplied should be used in the lubricator and under no circumstances should ordinary oil be substituted, or damage may result.
+The gas and steam regulators will require periodic lubrication - see the troubleshooting section for details.